huckbit/nodedocker101/README.md

-# Dockerise a node js web app
+# Dockerising a Node.js web app

 ### Building your image
 From the directory where the `Dockerfile` is run the following command: